KickflipCli/kickflip-src/packages/kickflip-docs/source/docs/building-and-previewing-environments.md

 title: Environments
 ---

-Your kickflip sites likely need to have slightly different configurations in your development and production environments.
+Your Kickflip site likely needs to have slightly different configurations in your development and production environments.
+Each environment has a config with the respective name in it, so building for `stage` will load `config/config.stage.php`

 This can really be used for anything you need, but is most often used for adjusting the base URL.

-The way Kickflip loads the build configuration is by first loading the global `config.php` file.
-When building the site this will be the main config used no matter what environment is being built.
+Kickflip will always load and requires access to the `config/config.php` file.
-For Staging or Production builds the respective config will be loaded on top.
+For any other environment build the respective config will be loaded and merged on top of the global config.

 So if your base `config.php` file looks like this: